List of 20th-century films considered the worst: Ishtar (1987)

 Ishtar director Elaine May defended her 1987 box office flop, stating, "If all of the people who hate Ishtar had seen it, I would be a rich woman today."

 Ishtar was written and directed by Elaine May and starred Oscar-winning duo Warren Beatty and Dustin Hoffman as an ode to the Road to... film series featuring Bing Crosby and Bob Hope.
 Beatty and Hoffman star as Rogers and Clarke, two untalented lounge singers who travel to Morocco in hopes of finding a gig.
 Due to unanticipated problems with filming in the desert—which resulted in numerous reshoots—the film ran over budget by $30 million.
 While its final budget cost was $55 million, Ishtar earned only $14,375,181 at the North American box office, leading Ishtar to become synonymous with "box-office flop".
 It was also subject to harsh reviews from critics.
 The film was nominated for Worst Picture and Worst Screenplay in the 8th Golden Raspberry Awards, winning one for Worst Director.
 The San Jose Mercury News claimed that "Time has not improved this film's reputation as being one of the worst ever made."
 Time Out suggested it was "so bad it could have been deliberate", and called it "one of the worst films ever made", while Ed Morrissey referred to it as "The Citizen Kane of big-budget, A-list vehicular homicides."
-It was included in Michael Sauter's The Worst Movies of All Time book, Rotten Tomatoes placed it amongst "25 Movies So Bad They're Unmissable" and Richard Roeper included it on his list of the 40 worst films he had seen.
+It was included in Michael Sauter's The Worst Movies of All Time book, Rotten Tomatoes placed it amongst "25 Movies So Bad They're Unmissable" and Richard Roeper included it on his list of the 40 worst films he had ever seen.
 In 1999, Time placed the film on a list of the 100 worst ideas of the 20th century.

 The film has since become a cult classic.
 Ishtar has seen a minor critical re-evaluation from some critics like Richard Brody, and directors Quentin Tarantino, Edgar Wright, and Martin Scorsese have praised it in interviews.
 Gary Larson, who initially lampooned the movie in The Far Side, said he regrets writing that cartoon because he based it solely on Ishtars reputation, and that he enjoyed the film when he later watched it.
 As of December 2022, it is the only cartoon he has publicly admitted to regretting.
 Defenders argue that the studio did not back May, resulting in a public relations disaster before it was released in theaters.
 Joe Queenan compared the film to another comedy film considered the worst, Gigli, and wrote that although it was considered one of the worst films ever made at the time of its release, it "has several comic moments" and does not get worse on subsequent viewings, unlike Gigli.